davidateeyore/ArduPSU/README.md

 Update 8:
 The -10V supply is working properly, 10V zener to regulate the the input to LMV431 1.24 v ref device.
 An LM7805 is on a separate board to provide +5V to the ArduPSU module and the ACS712 current sensor.
 The whole contraption has been shoehorned into its original little case for a couple of weeks of testing; already some nonlinearity of the current sensor has been noticed..

+Update 9:
+the unit is still working quite well, have enough bits for another one but a PCB for the PSU internals apart from the display Arduino is on the cards!